Relative Pronouns in Spanish

 La primera sección del examen, que es muy difícil, se trata de gramática.

-In this sentence it's not clear whether the entire test is difficult or just the first section.
-While we can't do anything in English to make it clear, we can in Spanish.
+In this sentence it’s not apparent whether the entire test is difficult or just the first section.
+While we can’t do anything in English to make it clear, we can in Spanish.
 Notice how each relative pronoun indicates a different antecedent.

 La primera sección del examen, la cual es muy difícil, se trata de gramática.